r-lange/Trove_workshop/README.md

 Work To Do:
 - implement iteration of the search until all results are collated (i.e. there might be 200 records but the API only allows retrieval of 100 at a time)
 - implement input selection for years
+- inlcude proper error message when API key is not given